Who can use this feature?

 Development Plans help you reflect on your career goals and take practical steps to achieve them.
 They’re designed to support meaningful conversations with your manager and give you a clear roadmap for growth.

-Competency-based plans introduce a structured way to identify your strengths, growth areas, and goals.
+Competency-based plans allow for a structured way to identify your strengths, growth areas, and goals.
 Each step connects to specific competencies with detailed descriptions, levels, and learning resources to guide your development.

 You’ll build your plan through three simple workflows: